391 Beacon is located on the south side of Beacon, between Fairfield and Gloucester, with 389 Beacon to the east and 393 Beacon to the west.

 Mary Langley died in July of 1901.

 In 1930, one of the apartments was occupied by Miss Sally Fairchild and her unmarried brother, Gordon Fairchild, a stock and bond broker.
+They previously had lived in Concord, New Hampshire, where he had been a teacher at St. Paul’s School.
 John Singer Sargent was a friend of Sally and Gordon Fairchild’s parents, Charles and Elizabeth (Nelson) Fairchild.
 He made several paintings of Sally Fairchild and at least one of Gordon Fairchild as a child.
 By 1931, they had moved to 241 Beacon.

 Emma Vermyne continued to live at 391 Beacon until her death in June of 1933.
 She also maintained a home in Francestown, New Hampshire.
 There appear not to have been any other longterm residents in the other apartments.